 - Modular resources which you can upgrade or downgrade as needed

 - More security from hackers

 - Complete control over your own virtual server

 - You need to set up your own security (i.e. firewall etc.) since you're the one in control of your server

 - Server maintenance relies on you as well

-- Config and control limitations still exist
+- Configuration and control limitations still exist

 - Requires technical knowledge since you'll be managing your server yourself, unlike in managed WordPress hosting.

-Who is VPS hosting for?
+For whom is VPS hosting suitable?

-VPS hosting for WordPress is a good choice for small-to-medium businesses (SMBs) and websites that require a bit more resources and security than shared hosting, provided they have the technical know-how to manage their own server.
+VPS hosting for WordPress is a good choice for small to medium businesses (SMBs) and websites that require a bit more resources and security than shared hosting, provided they have the technical know-how to manage their own server.